laneman952/firstProject/README.md

 ##Contributors
   ~ The Piano-Men: Jan, Andrew, Kyle, Vincent

- Start playing and composing with Piano Pulse today!oject
+ Start playing and composing with Piano Pulse today!

  ![image](https://github.com/user-attachments/assets/6b1eea38-1a52-448c-96a7-d774c3bb2a99)